Fly fish in New Zealand. Kayak in the San Juan Islands. Eat lunch in Istanbul. I have a list of things that I want to do — one day.

 Their list had things they wanted to die before they “kicked the bucket.”
 The term made its way into our vernacular and even today I hear people about “Putting the things on my bucket list.”

 The problem with bucket lists is that the deadline is death – and that’s an uncertainty.
 Do you really know how long you have?

 The big question

 I come from a long line of Norwegians on one side and Jewish Poles on the other.
-Both sides are hardy with low blood pressure, clean living and good teeth (says my dentist.)
+Both sides are hardy with low blood pressure, clean living and good teeth.
 Most of my relatives lived well into their 90’s.
 But that’s no guarantee.
 I could pass away in dozens of different dramatic deaths (I’ll tell you about a few of my close calls sometime) or through a variety of maladies.

 But this human flesh is vulnerable and ultimately weak.
 I had a friend cut some carpet and the knife broke the skin on his leg and he ended up dying of a flesh-eating bacteria that was in the carpet.
 I had another friend simply not wake up one morning – no explanation.

 On the other hand, I had a close friend who’s mother came close to death at least a half dozen times, only to fight back for another six months of good living.
 You never know.

 Although I’ve known Rick Dawson for a decade know, I’ve never met him.
 However, we’ve enjoyed a certain kinship through the sharing of writings and notes.
 He loves CCM and is reflective of life in ways I share.
 He’s in recovery, a guitar-playing grandpa, and a lover of God.
 Rick is a brilliant writer because he’s simply honest.
 His Planned Peasanthood blog is a constant source of joy and insight.

 RIck is a cancer survivor – but now it’s back, picking off body parts at will.